lionelsaxer/Jobs_Data_Analysis_Project/README.md

     role, skills
 ```

-Based on this query, I used Python to extract and visualize the top 5 required skills by role.
+Based on this query, I use Python to extract and visualize the top 5 required skills by role.

 ```py
 # Read data